The Dangers in My Heart: Anime

 Alan Moody of THEM Anime Reviews reviewed the first season.
-He said that while Kyotaro resembled Nishikata from Teasing Master Takagi-san, Kyotaro is a loner and his "countenance is mildly creepy," while arguing that Yamada differs from Takagi, as she is "statuesque, towering over Kyotaro".
-He also said that the series comedic timing is "nearly perfect," and that while the series is not "intellectually astute as Takagi-san, the cast...make up for much of that by their charm."
-He further added that due to the "mild sexual innuendo" in the series, it had mature themes as a result, while Hidive says the series is TV-14, and noted that Lovely Complex is a similar series, and noted the spinoff Twi-Yaba as a related series.
+He said that while Kyotaro resembled Nishikata from Teasing Master Takagi-san, Kyotaro was a loner and his "countenance is mildly creepy", while arguing that Anna differed from Takagi, as she was "statuesque, towering over Kyotaro".
+He also said that the series comedic timing was "nearly perfect", and that while the series was not "intellectually astute as Takagi-san, the cast...make up for much of that by their charm".
+He further added that due to the "mild sexual innuendo" in the series, it had mature themes as a result, while Hidive said the series was TV-14, and noted that Lovely Complex was a similar series, and noted the spinoff Twi-Yaba as a related series.

-The second season of the anime became the first anime in the history of the anime polling sites Anime Corner and Anime Trending to be ranked first for an entire season.
+The second season of the anime adaptation became the first anime in the history of the anime polling sites Anime Corner and Anime Trending to be ranked first for an entire season.
 The season was nominated for Best Romance and Best Slice of Life categories at the 9th Crunchyroll Anime Awards in 2025.